After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Related Work

 \subsection{Design Principles for Proactive Smart Assistants}

 A substantial body of HCI research has established design principles for proactive smart assistants, emphasizing that users evaluate proactive behavior holistically across multiple dimensions.
-Studies show that user acceptance of actions from assistants depends not only on what an assistant does, but also on when it intervenes, how much initiative it takes, how it communicates, and whether it adapts to situational context~\cite{chin2024like, clark_what_2019, zargham_i_2022, cha2020hello, oh_better_2024, wei2021understanding}.
+Research on mobile notifications shows that receptivity cannot be reduced to interruptibility alone, but depends on the user's ongoing activity, the content and source of an intervention, and prior patterns of engagement~\cite{mehrotra2015designing, pielot2017beyond}.
+Studies of proactive smart speakers similarly find that the desirability of an intervention varies with its timing, usefulness, ongoing activity, and social context, as well as with individual differences in how much initiative users welcome~\cite{cha2020hello,wei2021understanding,zargham2022circumstances}.
+Beyond deciding whether and when to intervene, the manner of interaction also shapes acceptance.
+Work on conversational agents shows that language style and level of detail affect perceived competence, comfort, and social expectations~\cite{clark_what_2019,chin2024like,nass1994computers}, while proactive systems can better preserve user agency by asking, confirming, or explaining before taking action~\cite{oh2024better,liu_understanding_2023}.
+Long-term studies further show that assistant use and expectations develop across daily routines, making fixed or population-wide design rules insufficient for sustained interaction~\cite{bentley2018understanding}.
 These findings draw from foundational theories of mixed-initiative interaction~\cite{horvitz1999principles} and social presence~\cite{nass1994computers}, which suggest that agents must navigate the ``social complexity'' of human environments to avoid being perceived as intrusive.
 Clear guidance now exists regarding interaction timing, communication style, and user control~\cite{liu_understanding_2023, yang2024talk2care, bentley2018understanding}.
 However, most existing systems implement these principles in isolation, often treating autonomy and transparency as static tradeoffs.
 This fragmented approach fails to capture how these dimensions interact and vary across individuals during daily usage.
 Our work addresses this gap by modeling user preferences as structured, multi-dimensional signals that jointly influence proactive decisions.